feren-OS/kwin-theme-inspire/README.md

 make
 sudo make install
 ```
 After the intallation, restart KWin by logging out and in or using ALT+F2 and typing `kwin --replace` in there.
-'Feren' will then appear in *System Settings &rarr; Application Style &rarr; Window Decorations* so that you can apply it.
+After that, 'Feren' will be available for application in *System Settings &rarr; Application Style &rarr; Window Decorations* so that you can apply it.